 Even with an early ultrasound, it may be difficult to tell whether twins are monozygotic or dizygotic.
 During an ultrasound, we look to see if each twin has his or her own placenta and amniotic sac or if they are shared.
 These differences are perhaps the most important when it comes to assessing pregnancy risk for twins.
 Let’s consider this classification:

-In this type of twinning, each fetus has his or her own placenta (“di“- meaning “two” and “chorion” meaning “placenta”) and his or her own amniotic sac (“diamniotic” meaning two amnions).
+In this type of twinning, each fetus has their own placenta (“di“- meaning “two” and “chorion” meaning “placenta”) and amniotic sac (“diamniotic” meaning two amnions).
 Approximately 75% of dichorionic, diamniotic twins are dizygotic twins and approximately 25% are monozygotic.
 In the case of dizygotic twins, each fetus starts as a separate fertilized egg, and therefore develops his or her own placenta and amniotic sac.
 In the case of dichorionic, diamniotic monozygotic twins, the twins start as one fertilized egg that separates very early into two separate embryos; early enough for the development of two separate placentas.

 On an early ultrasound of dichorionic, diamniotic twins, a thick dividing membrane between each fetus can be seen with clearly separate sacs, and often a wedge of placental tissue pushes up between the two sacs as if to separate them.
 Sometimes one placenta is on one side of the uterus and the other is on the opposite side, which makes the distinction even easier.
 Later in pregnancy, if one fetus is male and the other is female, the twins are considered dichorionic, diamnioitic, and dizygotic.
 In the case of dichorionic, diamniotic, and monozygotic twins, the sex of the fetuses will be the same, so the diagnosis will rely on the thick dividing membrane and locations of the placentas.

-When I am explaining a twin pregnancy to my patients, I often use the analogy that the presence of different placentas and amniotic membranes is like each twin having his or her own room.
-Each room might be a little different, but each twin has his or her own “space”.
+When I am explaining a twin pregnancy to my patients, I often use the analogy that the presence of different placentas and amniotic membranes is like each twin having their own room.
+Each room might be a little different, but each twin has their own “space”.
 When considering the potential complications of twin pregnancies, the combination of “two placentas, two amniotic sacs”, is the least risky.
-In the absence of other complications, women with “di-di” twins can be allowed to continue pregnancy until around 38 weeks.
+In the absence of other complications, patients with “di-di” twins can continue pregnancy until around 38 weeks.

 TTTS can be identified with ultrasound, and the earlier it is detected, the better.
 Because of the increased risk with TTTS, frequent ultrasounds are recommended for mono-di twin pregnancies (at least every two weeks).
 If TTTS is identified, treatment options are available.
-For a detailed discussion of TTTS and treatment options, please visit the website: http://women.texaschildrens.org/Health-Topics/Womens-Health/Twin-to-twin-transfusion-syndrome/
+For a detailed discussion of TTTS and treatment options, please click HERE!

 This is an exceptionally rare form of twinning (approximately 1 in 50,000-150,000 live births) that occurs when the division of a fertilized egg happens very late (almost 2 weeks after fertilization).
 As a result, the twins are attached at certain areas of their bodies.
 Delivery of conjoined twins should occur in a specialized center.
 Some conjoined twins cannot survive while others may survive.
 The ability for surgeons to separate conjoined twins depends heavily on the location in which the twins are conjoined and whether or not vital organs are shared.